stonezyg/modernize-apps-katacoda/scenarios/moving-existing-apps/03-migrate-logging.md

 The first step is to remove all instances of `import weblogic.x.y.z` at the top of the file.
 This ensures that our code will not compile or run until we complete the migration.
 Remove the import statements for `import weblogic.i18n.logging.NonCatalogLogger;`.

-Next, change the type of the `log` class variable to be java.util.Logger and to initialize it with the name of the class:
+Next, change the type of the `log` class variable to be `Logger` and to initialize it with the name of the class:

 ```java
 private Logger log = Logger.getLogger(OrderServiceMDB.class.getName());